-The physical facilities are an integral part of the school and were constructed and are maintained to further the educational mission of the school.
-Regarding all aspects of our programs and specifically the use of facilities, the safety, security, and learning of our students is paramount at all times.
+The physical facilities are an integral part of the School and were constructed and are maintained to further the educational mission of the School.
+Regarding all aspects of our programs-and specifically the use of facilities-the safety, security, and learning of our students is paramount at all times.
 All AISC families who intend to use the facilities during off-hours must agree to guidelines and have a signed form on file in the Athletics and Activities Director's office.
 AISC community members may use facilities during off-hours and when they are not otherwise being used by students.
 This applies to all facilities including outdoor fields.
 Use of all learning spaces is determined according to this tiered list of priorities:

-- Academic instruction - · Co-curricular activities (athletics, after school activities, student council, clubs, etc.)
+- I. Academic instruction

+- Co-curricular activities (athletics, after-school activities, student council, clubs, etc.)

-- Student recreation
+- 3. Student recreation

-- Community member use (parents, alumni, faculty and staff)
+- 4. Community member use (parents, alumni, faculty and staff)

-- · Community group use
+- 5. Community group use

-All AISC facilities (including outdoor fields, fitness center, climbing wall, locker rooms and pool changing areas) are reserved for instructional purposes from 8:00 a.m. to 4:00 p.m.
-Monday through Friday.
-Community members, including faculty and staff, may not use facilities for recreational purposes during the instructional day.
-Many of the co-curricular activities meet before school between 6:00 a.m. and 8:00 am, after school between 3:30 pm and 6:00 pm or on Saturdays.
+All AISC facilities (including outdoor fields, fitness center, climbing wall, locker rooms and pool changing areas) are reserved for instructional purposes from 8:00 am to 4:00 pm, Monday through Friday.
+Community members may not use facilities for recreational purposes during the instructional day.
+Many of the co-curricular activities meet before school between 6:00 am and 8:00 am, after school between 3:30 pm and 6:00 pm or on Saturdays.
 We ask that community members respect the needs of these student groups and not interfere with the activities, practices, games, rehearsals or meetings.
-Community groups may also use the facilities -- contact the AAD office for information and requirements.
+Community groups may also use the facilities; contact the AAD office for information and requirements.
 General times for community use of facilities is below.

 Pool Varies by season.

-Gym 6:00 pm - 9:00 pm Monday - Friday Fitness Center 4:00 pm - 9:00 pm Monday - Friday Tennis Courts 5:00 pm-9:00 pm Monday - Friday Outdoor Fields 6:00 pm - 9:00 pm Monday - Friday Climbing Wall 6:00 pm - 9:00 pm Monday - Friday
+Gym 6:00 pm - 9:00 pm

+Gyiii Monday - Friday

+Fitness Center 4:00 pm - 9:00 pm

+ritiess Center Monday - Friday

+Tennis Courts 5:00 pm-9:00 pm

+Tellins Courts Monday - Friday

+Outdoor Fields 6:00 pm - 9:00 pm

+Outdoor Fields Monday - Friday

+Climbing Wall 6:00 pm - 9:00 pm

+Chilibing Wall Monday - Friday